-IX.
 Dress Code

 The dress code reflects our respect for the traditions and mission of the school.
 All clothing should be clean, comfortable, and appropriate.
-Our Quaker mission asks that we honor the equality and dignity of every community member.
+Our Quaker mission asks that we honor and respect every community member.
 As Quakers believe in leading lives of material simplicity and peace, we ask that community members please refrain from wearing either overtly expensive items (including clothing or jewelry drawing attention to expense, brand names, or slogans) or any clothing that symbolizes or advocates for violence in any form.
 We hope following the guidelines below and keeping dress code in perspective can help guide us in avoiding distraction from what is truly important.

-1. Upper School Protocols:
+Upper School Protocols:

 Dress Code is enforced by the Class Deans and advisors and throughout the day by teachers and administrators.
-A student who chooses to attend school wearing clothing listed on our "not permitted" list will be considered "out of code" and may be issued a written warning, parents may be contacted, and upon an established pattern, may not be permitted to attend class, put on a disciplinary status, and/or asked to join a focused round table meeting.
-Please see specific guidelines in Upper School Guidelines, on page 48.
+A student who chooses to attend school wearing clothing listed on our "not permitted" list will be considered "out of code" and may be issued a written warning, parents may be contacted, and upon an established pattern, may not be permitted to attend class, put on a disciplinary status, and/ or asked to join a focused round table meeting.
+Warm weather dress code is also included in the US Dress Code section.
+Please see specific guidelines in Upper School Guidelines.

-2. Middle School Protocols:
+Middle School Protocols: